 Later, it you sell the stock at a profit, you may be able to recover the AMT through what's known as an "AMT credit."
 But sometimes, if the stock crashes before you sell, you could be stuck paying a big tax bill on phantom income.
 That's what happened to employees hit by the dot-com bust of 2000 and 2001.
 In 2008 Congress passed a special provision to help those workers out.
-(For more on how to claim that relief, click here.)
 But don't count on Congress doing that again.
 If you exercise ISOs, you must plan properly for the tax.